 Piet Wit is Chair of the IUCN Commission on Ecosystem Management

 Major Piet Wit is Director/owner of Syzygy, a consultancy firm on Conservation-cum-Development.
-He is also Chair of the IUCN Commission on Ecosystem Management and as such, member of IUCN council.
+He is also former Chair of the IUCN Commission on Ecosystem Management and as such, former member of IUCN council.

 Major Wit’s other memberships/activities include: the Board of the Hustai National Park Trust in Mongolia; Member of the board of the Foundation Reserves for the Przewalski Horses in The Netherlands; Secretary of the executive council of Daridibó (Guinea Bissau); Advisor to the Board of the Foundation Chimbo (The Netherlands); Councillor of the Neder-Betuwe Municipality; and author of an instruction booklet for army-officers that are deployed in reconstruction activities in a context of military operations to control armed conflict.